 Buildings and Facilities

-American University’s 89-acre campus consists of the main campus at 4400 Massachusetts Avenue, NW; the Tenley satellite campus at 4300 Nebraska Avenue, NW, home to the Washington Semester Program; and Washington College of Law at 4801 Massachusetts Avenue, NW.
+American University’s 89-acre campus consists of the main campus at 4400 Massachusetts Avenue, NW; the Tenley satellite campus at 4300 Nebraska Avenue, NW; and Washington College of Law at 4801 Massachusetts Avenue, NW.
 We have 51 buildings, including 10 residence halls (housing approximately 3,500 students), and 41 academic and administrative buildings.
 The campus also is home to the Cyrus and Myrtle Katzen Arts Center opened in fall 2005.
-AU has several administrative buildings located near the university: 4000 Brandywine Street, NW; 3201 New Mexico Avenue, NW; and 4200 Wisconsin Avenue, NW; 4545 42nd Street, NW; 4620 Wisconsin Avenue, NW; and 4401 Connecticut Avenue, NW, home to WAMU.
+AU has several administrative buildings located near the university: 4000 Brandywine Street, NW, home to the Washington Semester Program; 3201 New Mexico Avenue, NW; and 4200 Wisconsin Avenue, NW; 4545 42nd Street, NW; 4620 Wisconsin Avenue, NW; and 4401 Connecticut Avenue, NW, home to WAMU.